Tuesday, June 4, 2013

 Helen Berry Clayton, 92, of 845 Wire Road, widow of William Oliver Clayton, Sr., entered into eternal rest peacefully surrounded by her loving family on Saturday, June 1, 2013 at her daughter and son-in-law’s residence in Ridgeville.

-Funeral Services will be held 11:00 AM Tuesday at Zion United Methodist Church with the Reverend Ronald Brewer, Chaplin Marshall Stanley and Robert Hoover officiating.
-Burial will follow in the church cemetery.
-Pallbearers will be her great grandsons.
+Funeral Services were held 11:00 AM Tuesday at Zion United Methodist Church with the Reverend Ronald Brewer, Chaplin Marshall Stanley and Robert Hoover officiating.
+Burial followed in the church cemetery.
+Pallbearers were her great grandsons.
 Visitation will be Monday evening from 6:00-8:00 PM at Bryant Funeral Home, St. George.

 Helen (Big Mama) was born on November 12, 1920, in Reevesville, a daughter of the late Willie Clyde Berry, Sr. and Carrie Lee Hutto Berry.
 She was a former school teacher in Ridgeville, a seamstress at Carolina Girlswear and a member of Zion United Methodist Church.
 She was predeceased by her siblings, Willie Clyde Berry, Jr., Mary Elizabeth “Sis” Doyle, Charles Berry and Martha Ann Marchant.